Cosmo-CoDiOS/CoDiOS/README.md

 An experimental, new firmware for the Cosmo Commuicator's external display, written in Rust.

-The firmware's aims are to be fast, battery/processor efficient, and minimal.
+The firmware's aims are to be fast, battery/processor efficient, and minimal (in terms of UI/UX features).

 Stock CoDi from Planet Computers has tried to fit too much into the firmware, and therefore adds complexity, and slowness.
 It also uses a proprietary